“presidential Twitter” by osipovva is licensed under CC BY 2.0

 Even that, however, understates the issue.
 It’s not just that unemployment rates don’t tell the whole story about what it means to be working for a living.
 It’s that there is so much run amok with the direction of the country that the unemployment rate doesn’t begin to stand-in for the strength of the economy or the well-being of the country overall.

 For that we need to pull together many strands and formulate a picture what it would mean to have four more years of Trump—the kind of world we are making.
 This note attempts to make a start.
 We can be explicit about many things.
-Our decline from the confident image of the Statue of Liberty was clear from early on, but now we have more specifics.
+Our path of decline was clear from early on, but now we have more specifics.
 We should leave no doubt about the risks we run.

 In doing this, one goal is to avoid what I felt was a problem with the Clinton campaign.
 Trump kept talking about change, but we didn’t get across the danger in those changes: what they would mean for ordinary daily life, for the environment, for the courts, for democracy in America.
 Who’s to say if that would have made a difference, but many people were certainly surprised by what they got.
 If nothing else, it would have called out the risk of non-voting.